 - B33.
-All at times during the reporting period, (and specifically until Mr Lines' retirement as Non-Executive Director and Chair on 30 September 2020, during Mr Bohm's subsequent appointment (from 1 October 2020 to 31 December 2020) as acting Chair, then from the appointment of Mr Vassie on 1 January 2021), the Chair of the Board is separate from that of the Managing Director/CEO, who is responsible for the day to day management of the Company and is in compliance with the ASXCGC best practice recommendation 2.5 that these roles not be exercised by the same individual. - B34.
+All at times during the reporting period the Chair of the Board is separate from that of the Managing Director/CEO, who is responsible for the day to day management of the Company and is in compliance with the ASXCGC best practice recommendation 2.5 that these roles not be exercised by the same individual. - B34.
 The Company's constitution specifies the number of directors must be at least three and at most ten.
 The Board may at any time appoint a director to fill a casual vacancy.
 Directors appointed by the Board are subject to election by shareholders at the following annual general meeting and thereafter directors (other than the Managing Director) are subject to re-election at least every three years.
-The tenure for executive directors is linked to their holding of executive office.
+The tenure for executive directors is linked to their holding of executive office: